wds4/tribal-tapestry/essays/draft/virtueSignal.md

 I'm only going to touch upon this briefly.
 Think back to the analogy to a tapestry, with patterns woven into it, patterns that are characteristic of the tribe.
 It is my contention that toxicity plays an important, perhaps a necessary, role in construction of the tribal tapestry, because without toxicity, there could be no virtue signals.

 Virtue, by the way, means (for the sake of this essay) *loyalty to the tribe*.
-More on this later.
+If you are loyal to Tribe X, then you are virtuous, according to the tenets of Tribe X. More on this later.

 ## Virtue signals